Hedvig Elisabeth Charlotte of Holstein-Gottorp: Royal Duchess

 During the Russo-Swedish War (1788–1790), Hedvig Elisabeth Charlotte entered into politics.
 Sweden's ally France was displeased about the war, and Gustav III gave her the task to act as the go-between in his negotiations with the French ambassador.
 In cooperation with the daughter of the ambassador, her friend Camille du Bois de la Motte, she handled the correspondence between the monarch and the ambassador, arranged secret meetings between them and acted as witness to them upon the King's request.
 This caused a rift between her and the King when she realized that she had in fact been used to distract the ambassador.
 Adolf Fredrik Munck later blackened her in the eyes of the King by claiming that France was informed about the Swedish war plans through her friendship with Camille du Bois de la Motte.
 Knowing that her correspondence was read, she maintained a secret correspondence through her own net of couriers.

-During the Riksdag of 1789, she was present with her sister-in-law Sophie Albertine during the sessions through a secret window which faced the assembly hall.
+During the Riksdag of 1789, she was present with her sister-in-law, Princess Sophie Albertina during the sessions through a secret window which faced the assembly hall.
 The Union and Security Act placed the King in opposition with his nobility.
 The female members of the nobility, led by Jeanna von Lantingshausen, issued a political demonstration in a social boycott of the monarch by refusing to participate in his court life while continuing to visit Hedvig Elisabeth Charlotte and her sister-in-law Sophie Albertine, who were known to be in opposition to the Security Act, and who demonstrated themselves by refusing to participate in representation.
 This was effective, because the Queen, Sophia Magdalena, was reclusive and Hedvig Elisabeth Charlotte and Sophie Albertine had always fulfilled most of the representation at court, and the King accused her of leading: "A guard which placed themselves above all authority.
 They captivate the senses by their beauty and talents and rule the views and interests".
 The demonstration was effectively put to a halt when the King had Jeanna von Lantingshausen banished from court and refused any contact with his sister and his sister-in-law.

 Hedvig Elisabeth Charlotte had a network of influential males whom she benefited and who made her services in turn: among them Erik Ruuth, Rutger Macklier, Jacob De la Gardie, Gustaf Mauritz Armfelt and Gustaf Adolf Reuterholm, with whom she maintained connections through her activity as a Freemason.
 She aided Reuterholm on his way to a position as de facto regent during the minor regency of Gustav IV Adolf.
 During the Riksdag of 1789, she supported Adolf Ludvig Stierneld as leader of the opposition, and when he was imprisoned, she asked Gustaf Mauritz Armfelt to request his release from Gustav III.